 The main altar holds a bronze-encased throne that is thought to have been used by St. Peter.
 More athletic visitors can climb the steps of the Basilica’s dome to see a panoramic view of the entire city of Rome.
 There is also a tour available that takes you underneath the basilica to see all the relics of St. Peter, which are kept under the high altar.

 The Sistine Chapel is the home to the two world-famous Michelangelo fresco’s “The Last Judgment” and “Genesis”, as well as Boticelli’s “Temptations Of Christ”.
 Other frescoes by 15th century Italian masters complete the area.
 The Sistine Chapel is the Pope’s official private chapel, and the place where cardinals from around the world are brought together to elect a new pope.
+You can book private tours here too!

 The Vatican Museums